ahampriyanshu/norm-has-a-blog/src/blog/norm-has-a-blog/markdown-syntax-guide.md

 ---
 title: Markdown Syntax Guide
 description: Master markdown formatting with examples of text styling, code blocks, tables, math equations, and more.
 Complete reference for content creators.
-date: '2023-12-10'
+date: '2025-11-01'
 tags:
-  - markdown
-  - writing
-  - guide
+  - theme
-  - syntax
+  - blogging
 categories:
-  - Formatting
+  - "Norm Has A Blog"
+pin: true
 math: true
-pin: true
 ---

 ## Text Formatting

-**VITO (softly):** Remember, Michael, always back up the ledger before you touch it.

-*MICHAEL (whispering):* Once we set this in motion, we can't undo it.
+MICHAEL *whispering*: Once we set this in motion, we can't **undo** it.

 The tribute was <del>$100,000</del> now $150,000 after the Five Families summit.

 This is an <ins>offer you can't refuse</ins> drafted for the Corleone heirs.

-This warning is <mark>highlighted for the consigliere</mark>.
+This warning is <mark>highlighted for the Consigliere</mark>.

 That truce is <s>no longer honored</s> after Sollozzo's move.